 Read the complete case study to learn more about Siemens’ success.

-Red Hat Ansible Automation Platform helps organizations scale IT automation, manage complex deployments, and govern automation.
-It allows users to centralize and control their IT infrastructure with a visual dashboard, role-based access control, playbooks, and analytics to reduce operational complexity.
+Red Hat Ansible Automation Platform is a subscription product that includes all the tools needed to implement enterprise-wide automation.
+It helps organizations scale IT automation, manage complex deployments, and govern automation.
+And it allows users to centralize and control their IT infrastructure with a visual dashboard, role-based access control, playbooks, and analytics to reduce operational complexity.

 Additionally, Red Hat Ansible Automation Platform was named a Leader by Forrester Research in the Forrester Wave™: Infrastructure Automation Platforms, Q3 2020.

-Ansible Automation Platform’s clear syntax and task-based nature makes it possible to orchestrate server configuration and management, and application deployments tasks and ensure tasks happen when they need to and in the right order.
+Ansible Automation Platform’s clear syntax and task-based nature makes it possible to orchestrate server configuration, management, and application deployments tasks and ensure tasks happen when they need to and in the right order.

 With the right automation solution in place, you can deploy new applications and services faster, manage IT infrastructure more efficiently, and see an increase in application development productivity.